-Yes, oregano is now made into an essential oil, and this oil offers tremendous health benefits.
-This includes help with respiratory ailments such as colds and flu, and it can even help build up your immune system.
+Oregano essential oil helps with colds and flu, and your immune system.
 It also helps with sinus congestion, digestive problems, and many types of upper-respiratory ailments.
 And adding it to your daily routine is a lot easier than you think.
-All you have to do is add three drops of it to a glass of orange juice, or place it under your tongue, and that should be enough to keep you healthy.
-Oregano essential oil can be found in most health food stores and online.
+Just add three drops to a glass of juice, or place it under your tongue.

 You Can Also Use it Topically

-Oregano essential oil can also be used topically, because most brands have already diluted it with a carrier oil.
-If you have swollen lymph nodes, an ear infection, or even a sore throat, just rub the oil onto the affected area a few times a day for up to five days, and you should see some relief in no time.
-You can also try it for muscle pain, viral and fungal infections such as warts and nail fungus, and even look for toothpaste containing oregano should you have mouth sores or toothaches.
+If you have swollen lymph nodes or an ear infection, just rub the oregano oil onto the affected area.
+You can use it for muscle pain, and viral and fungal infections such as warts and nail fungus.
+You can even look for toothpaste containing oregano which helps with mouth sores or toothaches.

 Hair Problems, Anyone?

 Oregano essential oil can also help with problems related to your hair.
 It can get rid of dandruff, heal irritated scalps, stimulate hair growth, and make your hair softer and shinier.
-Just apply it directly to your scalp before you wash your hair, and you can also take it in capsule form if you don’t want to ingest it orally.
-In fact, since oregano can be purchased and consumed fresh or in oil and capsule form, it is easier than ever to use it for a variety of health conditions.
+Just apply it directly to your scalp before you wash your hair.
+You can also take it in capsule form if you prefer.